kamiarcoffey/PumpkinPi/README.md

 ## Authors: Kamiar Coffey, Amari Hoogland

 ## To Run iOS app -> PumpkinPi
-* Build via the .xcworkspace (not .xcodeproj) because of CocoaPods dependencies
+* You MUST build via the .xcworkspace (not .xcodeproj) because of CocoaPods dependencies

 ## To Update the FirebaseDB
 * When the Pi detectes an event, it will push updates to Firebase.
 * To simulate this behavior on your local machine, you can run a python script

 RUN:
-  $ pip3 install -r requirements.txt
+  $ pip install -r requirements.txt

 * This includes both firebase-admin and flask